-- Personal/Family Illness Parents notes will be accepted for up to a total of 5 absences only per school

-year.
-Beyond 5 days, in the discretion of the Superintendent or the Building Principal, a physician's

-note is required to substantiate as an excused absence.
+- Personal/Family Illness Parents notes will be accepted for up to a total of 7 absences only per school year.
+Beyond 7 days, at the discretion of the Superintendent or the Building Principal, a physician's note is required to substantiate as an excused absence.

 - Death in family

 - Doctor, dentist, or other health-related appointments

 - Required court appearance

 - Religious observation

 - College Visitation (a letter from the College is required)

-- Unsafe travel/impassible roads
+- Unsafe travel/impassable roads

 - Quarantine

 - As approved by the District